Unable to Locate Complete Label Info

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effects of the peas and pea protein, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the peas and pea protein, this looks like the profile of a kibble containing a moderate amount of meat.

-Source Dog Food is a plant-based kibble using a moderate amount of named meats and meat meals as its main sources of animal protein, thus earning the brand 4 stars.
+Source Dog Food is a plant-based kibble using a moderate amount of poultry or lamb meals as its main sources of animal protein, thus earning the brand 4 stars.

 A Final Word